Social media marketing can be so powerful when done correctly

 Biggest challenge with Social Media

-The biggest challenge with social media is getting your messaging right and being able to talk to your target market in their language.
+The biggest problem with social media is getting your messaging right and being able to talk to your target market in their language.

-This can actually be more detrimental to the brand than not doing anything at all.
+This can be more detrimental to the brand than not doing anything at all.

 For example, if you are targeting Forex traders, you want to be as clear as possible who your ideal client is.
 You might create a picture of: